International Engineering Internships

 - ELEC 3810: Fundamentals of Electrical Engineering (3 credits)

-Additional costs not included in the program fees include: airfare, meals, passport, optional tours and entrance fees to some sites, Auburn Abroad Fee ($657), and CoE Professional Fee ($700).
+Not included: Airfare, meals, passport, optional tours and entrance fees to some sites, Auburn Abroad Fee ($691), and CoE Professional Fee ($721).

 Payment and Withdrawal Dates

-Students who withdraw after March 5, 2018 will forfeit half of the fees due.
-Students who withdraw after April 5, will forfeit all fees due without refund.
+Students who withdraw after 15 April 2020, will forfeit all fees without refund.

 Students stay in a hotel in Schweinfurt with easy access to necessary amenities.
-Breakfast and internet are included.
-Students will be on their own for lunch and dinner.
+Internet is included.
+Students will be on their own for breakfast, lunch, and dinner.

 Located in the German state of Bavaria, Schweinfurt is a mid-size city offering a pleasant ambiance of historical sites, shopping, public parks, and comfortable residential areas.
 It's proximity to nearby locations like Wurzburg, Munich, and Stuttgart is an ideal living and learning environment for any engineering student.
 Learn more at the Schweinfurt city webpage.